CopperEgg/fsdata_export/README.md

 ## Defaults and Options

-The available can be found by typing in the following on your command line
+The available options can be found by typing in the following on your command line
 ```ruby
 ruby fsdata_extract.rb -h
 ```

 Today these options are

-* -o, --Output path                Path to write .xlsx files
+* -o, --output_path                Path to write .xlsx files
 * -s, --sample_size [SECONDS]      Override default sample size
 * -i, --interval [INTERVAL]        Select interval (ytd, pm, mtd)
 * -v, --verbose                    Run verbosely